-Severe storm expected to bring heavy rain, winds to Atlantic Canada
+Nearly 200,000 without power in Quebec after strong winds, rain

+Hydro-Quebec says some 300 linemen are working to fix problems in every part of the province — the hardest hit being the Monteregie south of Montreal, where more than 43,000 were without electricity.

+Power outages are also affecting more than 27,000 Hydro clients in two different areas —the Laurentians north of Montreal and the Saguenay-Lac-Saint-Jean a few hundred kilometres north of Quebec City.

-Damaging winds and heavy rain were expected to pound parts of Atlantic Canada today.
+The same weather system is expected to reach parts of Atlantic Canada later today.

-Environment Canada says a low pressure system over New England will continue to strengthen as it moves north.
+Environment Canada says the low pressure system over New England will continue to strengthen as it moves north.

-The Maritime provinces can expect wind gusts reaching 90 kilometres per hour today before the system moves into western Newfoundland where wind gusts up to 150 kilometres per hour are expected later this evening.
+The Maritime provinces can expect wind gusts reaching 90 kilometres per hour before the system moves into western Newfoundland where winds up to 150 kilometres per hour are expected later this evening.

-About 4,000 people were without power in western New Brunswick, and about 600 people were waiting for the power to come back on in western Nova Scotia early Monday.

 The national weather forecaster says up to 30 millimetres of rain could fall across the Maritimes, and rough surf is also expected.

-Thousands of people in the U.S. were without power early Monday as the storm blew through the northeast.
+Thousands of people in the United States were without power early Monday as the storm blew through the northeast.

 Southern New England appeared to suffer the brunt of the storm damage overnight.